-- Functional expression, purification, biochemical characterization and crystallization of eukaryotic POTs.
+- Functional expression, purification, biochemical characterisation and crystallisation of eukaryotic POTs.

-Integral membrane proteins are a challenging class of proteins in terms of their structural and functional characterization.
+Integral membrane proteins are a challenging class of proteins in terms of their structural and functional characterisation.
 Over the years we have developed and established new tools and a workflow for protein production and quality control of membrane proteins including functional assays (in whole cells or in reconstituted systems) with the major focus on nutrient uptake systems.
-We will make use of the newest synchrotron radiation at PETRA III in Hamburg, where EMBL Hamburg operates two beamlines for macromolecular crystallography.
-These beamlines are integrated into advanced facilities for biological sample preparation, characterization and crystallization as well as for X-ray data processing and evaluation.
+We will make use of the newest synchrotron radiation at PETRA III, where EMBL Hamburg operates two beamlines for macromolecular crystallography.
+These beamlines are integrated into advanced facilities for biological sample preparation, characterisation and crystallisation as well as for X-ray data processing and evaluation.

 Figure 2: Structural differences between the inward open and occluded state structures of the sugar transporter XylE.
 In C, the structures were overlayed and the transmembrane helices (TM) are labeled and arrows designate changes in the position of the helices upon opening of the transporter towards the cytoplasm